Jersey Express

-The Jersey Express are a basketball team based in Newark, New Jersey.
-The team competes in the American Basketball Association (ABA) as a member of the Black Division of the East Region.
+The Jersey Express were a basketball team based in Newark, New Jersey.
+The team competed in the American Basketball Association (ABA) as a member of the Black Division of the East Region.

 The team was formed in 2005 as the Newark Express, and later became the Garden State Warriors.
-Marsha Blount, executive vice president of the ABA and CEO of the Women's American Basketball Association (WABA), is owner of the team.
+Marsha Blount, executive vice president of the ABA and CEO of the Women's American Basketball Association (WABA), was owner of the team.